xanzhu/Xanzhu.com/content/en/blog/New-Generation-In-AI.md

 ### Copilot

-A new addition to Github's existing Copilot software introduces a more complex solution, incorporating a new language model that will be a true partner when it comes to coding.
-Being a part of the Microsoft ecosystem, Copilot will be running the latest ChatGPT version 4 and Github's own model in code auto-completion.
+A new addition to GitHub's existing Copilot software introduces a more complex solution, incorporating a new language model that will be a true partner when it comes to coding.
+Being a part of the Microsoft ecosystem, Copilot will be running the latest ChatGPT version 4 and GitHub's own model in code auto-completion.

 ::media
 ---
 source: https://cdn.xanzhu.com/v1/next-gen-ai/copilot.webp
-alt: Github Copilot X Promo visual
+alt: GitHub Copilot X Promo visual
-credit: Github
+credit: GitHub
 ---
 ::